Dropedge: Towards Deep Graph Convolutional Networks On Node Classification

 The effectiveness of DropEdge stems from several key factors:

-• Regularization: By randomly dropping edges, DropEdge forces the GCN to learn more robust and generalizable features.
+• Regularization: By randomly dropping edges, DropEdge forces the GCN to learn more solid and generalizable features.
 The network cannot rely on specific edges being present, so it must learn to extract information from multiple neighborhoods and connections.
 This reduces overfitting and improves the network's ability to generalize to unseen data.

 • Ensemble Learning: Each time DropEdge drops a different set of edges, it effectively creates a different "view" of the graph.
 The GCN learns to perform well on each of these views, which can be seen as training an ensemble of GCNs on different graph structures.
 This ensemble effect improves the network's robustness and accuracy.